hermangroup/docs/governance/using.rst

    Steps 1 & 2: Creating your proposal and preparing the command

-Next, the proposal generator will provide you with a command to run from the console of your Dash Core wallet to prepare your budget proposal governance object.
-Running this command will cost you 5 DASH, which will be "burnt" or permanently removed from circulation.
+Next, the proposal generator will provide you with a command to run from the console of your Historia Core wallet to prepare your budget proposal governance object.
+Running this command will cost you 5 HISTORIA, which will be "burnt" or permanently removed from circulation.
 This one-time fee protects the governance system from becoming overwhelmed by spam, poorly thought out proposals or users not acting in good faith.
-A small transaction fee is charged as well, so make sure slightly more than 5 DASH is available in your wallet.
-Many budget proposals request reimbursement of the 5 DASH fee.
+A small transaction fee is charged as well, so make sure slightly more than 5 HISTORIA is available in your wallet.
+Many budget proposals request reimbursement of the 5 HISTORIA fee.

 First unlock your wallet by clicking **Settings > Unlock wallet**, then open the console by clicking **Tools > Debug console** and paste the